David1234567l/GPT-From-Scratch/README.md

 5. Trains the model on the dataset.
 6. Generates new text based on an input string and prints the input and generated text.

-This setup provides a complete pipeline for training a character-level language model and generating text based on the trained model.